mariotoffia/FluentDocker/README.md

 # FluentDocker
-FluentDocker is a library to interact with docker-machine and docker.
-It supports the new docker beta, docker machine or native linux (however only tested on windows machine).
+FluentDocker is a library to interact with docker-machine, docker-compose and docker.
+It supports the new docker beta, docker machine or native linux (however only tested on windows machine and docker beta for windows).
 This library is available at nuget [Ductus.FluentDocker](https://www.nuget.org/packages/Ductus.FluentDocker/ "Nuget Home for Ductus.FluentDocker") and the ms test support is available at [Ductus.FluentDocker.MsTest](https://www.nuget.org/packages/Ductus.FluentDocker.MsTest/ "Nuget Home for Ductus.FluentDocker.MsTest").

 The library is divided into three thin layers, each layer is accessable: